devubu/nvim/README.md

 - 'yy' to yank (copy) the entire current line into the default register
 - 'p' to paste the contents of the default register
 - 'dd' to cut the entire line
+- 'daw' to delete (cut) the entire word under the cursor
 - '<number_of_lines> + j' to move cursor down a specific number of lines
 - '<number_of_lines> + k' to move cursor up a specific number of lines
 - 'shift + g' to move cursor to the last line
 - 'gg' to move cursor to the first line
 - 'shift + 0' moves the cursor to the beginning of the current line
 - 'shift + 4' moves the cursor to the end of the current line
-- 'v + i + w' to select the current word under the cursor
+- 'viw' to select the current word under the cursor
+- 'shift + v' to select an entire line
 - 'w' to move the cursor forward to the beginning of the next word
 - 'b' to move the cursor backward to the beginning of the previous word
+- ':s/<old_word>/<new_word>/g' to replace all occurrences of a word with another word in the line

 ## Credits